pollfish/docs/android/universal.md

 ### 2. Add new app on Pollfish Developer Dashboard and copy the given API Key

-Login at [www.pollfish.com](//www.pollfish.com/login/publisher) and add a new app on Pollfish Developer Dashboard in section "My Apps".
-Copy then the given API key for this app in order to use later in your initialization function in your app.
+Login at [www.pollfish.com](//www.pollfish.com/login/publisher) and click "Add a new app" on Pollfish Developer Dashboard in section "My Apps".
+Copy then the given API key for this app in order to use later on when initializing Pollfish within your code.

 ### 3. Integrate Google Play Services to your project

-Applications that integrate Pollfish SDK are required to include the Google Play services library.
+Applications that integrate Pollfish SDK are required to include  Google Play Services library.
 Further details regarding integration with the Google Play services library can be found [here](//developer.android.com/google/play-services/setup.html).

 Pollfish SDK uses only a subset of Google Play Services library so if you want you can only include this subset in your project.